Blue-Ventures-Conservation/GEM/README.md

 >months of interest, cloud cover, etc.).
 All imagery is sourced from the Landsat
 >archives (Missions 4, 5, 7, & 8).

-#### Module 2: Spectral Separability, Classifications and Accuracy Assessment
+#### Module 2: Spectral Separability, Classifications, and Accuracy Assessment

 >This module enables the user to define classification reference areas (CRAs)
 >representing target map classes, choose spectral indices as additional